liadraz/odin-recipes/README.md

 # Odin Recipes

-This is a simple project from [The Odin Project](https://www.theodinproject.com/) where I’m building a basic recipe website using only **HTML**.
+This is a simple **static HTML project** from The Odin Project, where I’m building a basic multi-page recipe website.
+The site is built using **HTML** with **basic CSS styles** for layout and presentation.

+## Project Overview

-The site starts with a main index page that links to individual recipe pages.
-Each recipe page includes:
+- Main index page linking to individual recipe pages
+- Each recipe page includes:
-- A title and an image of the dish
+  - A title and image of the dish
   - A short description
   - An ingredient list
   - Step-by-step instructions
-- Links for easy navigation back to the home page
+  - Navigation links back to the home page

 ## What I’m Learning

-By working on this project, I’m practicing the core building blocks of web development:
+This project helps practice fundamental web development skills:

-- Writing clean and semantic HTML
+- Writing clean, semantic HTML
-- Structuring content with headings, paragraphs, and lists
+- Organizing content with headings, paragraphs, and lists
-- Linking multiple pages together with relative paths
+- Linking multiple pages with relative paths
+- Applying basic CSS for layout, spacing, and simple styling
-- Organizing files into directories
-- Building a small multi-page website from scratch
+- Structuring files into directories for a small multi-page website

-This is my first step in learning web development, and while it’s simple, it’s a solid foundation before moving on to CSS and JavaScript.

----